A guide to what jewelry stamps mean.

-58.3% or 14 parts per 24 pure gold mixed with silver, copper zinc and nickel.
+58.3% or 14 parts per 24 pure gold mixed with silver, copper-zinc and nickel.
 These may vary slightly.

-75% or 18 parts per 24 pure gold mixed with elements such as silver, copper and nickel.
+75% or 18 parts per 24 pure gold mixed with elements such as silver, copper, and nickel.

 100% or 24 parts per 24 pure gold.
 This means no additives.
 While this is pure gold it is also very soft and tends to bend and scratch rather easily.
 This is one of the reasons it is rare to find jewelry that is pure gold.

 As a side note, palladium is added to gold to make white gold.
 Also, Karat is usually stamped k, K, or KT and is different from Carat.
 Carat is for measuring the weight of gems and not metals.

 Another common stamp on gold (especially from England) are essay marks.
 These marks are not made by the manufacturer but by the essay’s office to certify the purity.
-Each number stands for the percentage of purity of gold, platinum and silver.
+Each number stands for the percentage of purity of gold, platinum, and silver.

-For gold the stamps are 375, 585, 750, 916, 990 and 999
+For gold, the stamps are 375, 585, 750, 916, 990 and 999

-For silver the stamps are 800,925,958 and 999
+For silver, the stamps are 800,925,958 and 999

-For platinum the stamps are 850, 900, 950 and 999
+For platinum, the stamps are 850, 900, 950 and 999

 Please refer to the photo to see what the stamps look like as well as the essay’s office stamp.

 That covers the most common stamps on gold jewelry.
-There may be some other variations or even country marks such as Italy along side these markings.
+There may be some other variations or even country marks such as Italy alongside these markings.

 90% platinum or 900 parts per 100.
 Usually mixed with other platinum metal group alloys such as Ruthenium, rhodium, or palladium.

 950 platinum will simply carry 950 in place of the 900 and is 950 parts per 1000 pure platinum.